aidankardan8/Financial-Mathematics-Project-/README.md

 Octave was chosen for its compatibility with MATLAB and its robust features suitable for complex financial analysis.
 The ease of scripting and powerful computation capabilities of Octave made it an ideal choice for this project.

 ## Results and Visualizations
-Key results and data visualizations from the project are available in the Results pdf.
+Key results and data visualizations from the project are available in the Aidan_Ashrafi_Math456_FinalProject pdf.
 These include graphs, and key outputs relevant to the project tasks.

 ## Questions or Comments
 Please feel free to reach out to me at a.a.ashrafi@wustl.edu with any questions or comments!